opynfinance/GammaProtocol/docs/contracts-documentation/Otoken.md

 # `Otoken`

-Otoken is the ERC20 token for an option.
+Otoken is the ERC20 token for an option

-The Otoken inherits ERC20Initializable because we need to use the init instead of constructor.
+The Otoken inherits ERC20Initializable because we need to use the init instead of constructor

 ## Functions: